learn-co-curriculum/dsc-data-visualization-intro/README.md

 ## Objectives
 You will be able to:
 * Use Matplotlib to create a scatter plot
+* Use Matplotlb to create a bar plot
 * Use Matplotlib to create a histogram
-* Interpret a histogram to gain insight about a distribution of data

 ## Matplotlib Plotting Library